washedgram/url-bot/README.md

 2. Paste and save your Discord bot's token in the 'token' section of `config.json`.
 You can also change the prefix (character that precedes actionable bot commands) in this file; the default is `!`.

 3. Create 2 channels in your Discord server.
 One should be private and only accessible to the bot as well as admins/users who will supply checkout links to be distributed by the bot.
 The second should be a public channel where all members can view the URL "carts" that can be claimed.

-3a.
-Open `main.js` and replace the dashed line fields with the correct channel and bot user IDs.
+Next, open `main.js` and replace the dashed line fields with the correct channel and bot user IDs.
 There are 4 fields you need to replace.
 To get these IDs, right-click the channel or bot name in Discord and click 'copy ID' and it will be copied to your clipboard.

 4. Install Node.js if you haven't yet: https://www.npmjs.com/get-npm